This post was originally published on September 20, 2019, and updated most recently on July 7, 2020.

 Some tasks are more important than others, so there may be an occasion where you have to prioritize one job over another.
 This is usually a balancing act between urgency and importance.
 For example, an agency would usually prioritize a big client’s work with a fast turnaround time over all other tasks.
 They’d also throw their best team at it while letting the less experienced employees take care of the smaller jobs.

 It’s a balancing act, and there’s no one right way to do things.
 That said, there are a few tips and tricks you can employ to make the job easier.
+Whether the resources you’re working with are people, materials, or technology, a master resource allocator will be able to keep every team member from being over- or under-utilized and connected with all the tools they need to get the project accomplished successfully.

 1. Use tools

 Keeping track of your resources is no easy task.
 Project management software helps you stay organized through real-time project tracking, it creates transparency and helps you protect your team from stress or burnout because you can keep track of everyone’s workloads at once.
+Do your homework, and look into all of the great JIRA alternatives available to teams.

 2. Check in with teams and clients